The Insider’s Guide to the Boulder Reservoir

 1. Can you swim in the Boulder Reservoir?

-The swim beach is open daily 10am-6pm (except Thursdays when it closes at 5:30pm) for summer 2022 (through Sept.
-5).
-There’s something surreal about working on your tan while you stare up at mountains, and it’s an experience you won’t get many places besides Boulder Reservoir.
+The swim beach is open daily 10am-6pm for summer 2023 (May 26-Sept.
+4).
+(Note: The swim area will be closed Mon-Fri, Aug.
+21-25 and Aug.
+28-Sep.1, 2023).
+There’s something surreal about working on your tan (but be sure to wear sun protection — the sun here at altitude is no joke!) while you stare up at mountains, and it’s an experience you won’t get many places besides Boulder Reservoir.
 The lake boasts one of the largest swimming beaches in Colorado.
 Splash around with the kiddos in the shallow section, swim out to one of the three floating platforms or simply lay on your beach towel and soak up the sun.
 A lifeguard is on duty, and children under 13 must pass a swim test to go beyond the first rope.
 Note: Swimming is prohibited in the event of lightning or thunder and the beach is closed for 30 minutes after any lightning strike.

 2. Is boating allowed?